antonraharja/book-asterisk-101/book-contents/en/Chapter_05/Secure-Calling.md

 - Secure RTP
 - ZRTP

+Later after going through this topic (and its sub-topics) in the end you must decide whether you want to implement TLS with SRTP or TLS with ZRTP.
+You cannot have both for a call, but you might have both implemented on your systems (for different calls).

+Please note that having TLS enabled is a must, and successfully configure and enable SRTP or ZRTP is crucial on any Asterisk deployment.

 # Secure SIP

 SIP is the signalling part of communication.
 Securing SIP means that we are protecting the call metadata from the Man in The Middle.